 The Lutheran Church—Missouri Synod’s Youth Ministry faithfully leads, serves, resources and networks youth and adults — working through LCMS districts and congregations — with Christ and His gifts at the heart and center of everything.

 Held every 3 years since 1980, the LCMS Youth Gathering provides thousands of youth and adults the opportunity to come together as a community of God’s people to learn more about Jesus Christ, the Christian faith and their Lutheran identity.
 During the five days of the Gathering, youth spend time together in God’s word, worship, service and fellowship with others from across the synod.

 The youthESource exists to provide Jesus-centered resources for those at work with youth in the Lutheran congregation and beyond.
 New resources, articles and blog posts are added every week.

-Concordia Seminary, St. Louis hosts their annual Vocatio program for high school students (students enrolled grades 9-12 for Fall 2016).
-This six-day program is designed to encourage and equip young men and women to consider their vocation as Christians.
+Concordia Seminary, St. Louis hosts their annual Vocatio program for high school students (students entering grades 9-12).
+This week-long program is designed to encourage and equip young men and women to consider their vocation as Christians.